Krruddy/ENSEEIHT-GCP-Spark-Cluster-Project/README.md

 ```

 > [!WARNING]
-> Terraform will fetch the public SSH key with the path `~/.ssh/id_ed25519.pub`.
-Make sure that this file exists (find [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) details on how to generate an SSH key).
+> When run locally, Terraform will fetch the public SSH key with the path `~/.ssh/id_ed25519.pub`.
+> 1. Make sure that this file exists (find [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) details on how to generate an SSH key).
+> 2. Make sure that a `terraform.tvars` exists, and that it contains `ssh_public_key_content   = file("~/.ssh/id_ed25519.pub")`.

 ## Compute